SaingHmineTun/Hmine-POS/README.md

 7. Sale Report (View history about sales)
 8. Purchase Report (View history about purchases)

-How it works?
+***How it works?***<br>
 Launching the software will show you Login page first.
 If you do not have user account yet, you may easily create one.
 Just clike Register User and create one.
 After  creating the user, enter the user id and password and then click the Login button.

 When you successfully login, you will be introduced with Home Page.
-From there you will see all of the available features.
+From there you will see all the available features.

 If you want to use it immediately, the only necessary thing is to add products.
 Customer and Supplier are optional.
 You can make buying/selling without having them registered.